Comprehensive Guide to Effective Scalability Testing

 Cons:

-• Can become expensive for large-scale testing.
+• It can become expensive for large-scale testing.

 • Dependent on internet connectivity for cloud-based features.